 GitLab Runner: Step 2: Create a runner in GitLab

 This documentation is part of the Getting started guide.
-View the full guide here: Connect your Stackhero GitLab Runner to GitLab.com or a self-managed GitLab and run your first pipeline.
+View the full guide here: Connect your Stackhero GitLab Runner to GitLab.com, Stackhero for GitLab, or your own GitLab server and run your first pipeline in minutes.

 👋 Welcome to the Stackhero documentation!